NUM-Forschungsdatenplattform/num-portal-webapp/docs/03_search/03_data_explorer/03_data_explorer.md

 This feature is only available and visible to users with the "Manager" role.
 ```

-Data explorer allows you to retrieve project available data from your previous selections in the patient and data filter.
+Data explorer allows you to retrieve available data from your previous selections in the patient and data filter.

 In order for the project data to be retrieved, click on *Retrieve data* button.
 The results are then loaded.
 Depending on the complexity and scope of the patient and data filter configurations, the calculation may take some time.